-The EE transition action required by the Board on June 10, 2020 required enhanced evaluation, measurement, and verification to ascertain both costs and savings, among other targets.
+The EE transition framework established by the Board on June 10, 2020 required enhanced evaluation, measurement, and verification to ascertain both costs and savings, among other targets.
 Over the next quarter, DCE Staff will work to procure a statewide evaluator to assist in the independent evaluation of State and utility programs and to help lead the Evaluation, Measurement, and Verification Working Group as required by the Board on June 10, 2020.

-FISCAL YEAR 2020
+FISCAL YEAR 2021

-The funding recommendations for FY20 considered the program's historic results and proposed several changes to existing programs.
+In developing the funding recommendations for FY21, Staff considered the program's historic results and current trends.
 The following table shows NJCEP program expenses, commitments, and energy savings/generation since FY19: